GMAT

 Also Read: GMAT Critical Reasoning

-As a result, the GMAT is considered to be slightly more difficult than the GRE.
-Therefore, you should consider your strengths before deciding which test best suits you.
+Consequently, the GRE is considered as slightly less difficult than the GMAT.
+Thus, you should consider your strengths before deciding which test suits you best.

 Also Read: Online GMAT Exam Preparation